mpsc-io/branding/user_guide/privacy/privacy-policy.md

 # Privacy Policy

-Multi Platform Stable Communications Inc. built the HooT Conferencing app as free and may have a commercial aspect to it.
-This SERVICE is provided by Multi Platform Stable Communications Inc. and is intended for use as is.
+Multi Platform Stable Communications Inc. built the HooT Conferencing app as a Free app, and may have a commercial aspect to it.
+This SERVICE is provided by Multi Platform Stable Communications Inc. at no cost and is intended for use as is.

 This page is used to inform visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our Service.